kazurayam/HowFailureHandlingAffectsExceptions/README.md

 At the Line#103, a variable named `foundElement` is declared to have a reference to a `org.openqa.selenium.WebElement` object, which points to the `<button id='myButton'>` element in the target page.

-At the Line#108, the `WebUI.waitForElementNotClickable` keyword repeats referring to the `foundElement` until it finds "web element is not clickable any more".
-In fact, the TC2 instructs the keyword is told to wait with 10 seconds timeout.
+At the Line#108, the `WebUI.waitForElementNotClickable` keyword repeats referring to the `foundElement` until it finds the web element is not clickable any more.

-While the keyword is in the loop, in the target web page, the initial `<button id='myButton'>` element will be once removed; and a new `<button id='myButton'>` element will be inserted.
-Therefore the `WebUI.waitForElementNotClickable` keyword threw a StaleElementReferenceException.
+While the keyword is in the loop, in the target web page, the initial `<button id='myButton'>` element is once removed; and a new `<button id='myButton'>` element will be inserted.
+Therefore the `WebUI.waitForElementNotClickable` keyword threws a StaleElementReferenceException.
 A SERA was thrown by TC2 by just the same reason as the TC1.

-### Which WebUI keywords are like to throw SERE?
+### Which WebUI keywords are likely to throw SERE?

-In the TC2, I pointed out that `WebUI.waitForElementNotPresent` keyword may throw a StaleElementReferenceException in a condition where the target web page dynamically changes its DOM, and the change accidentally affects to the keyword.
-Any other keywords behave the same?
-Possibly there could be many other keywords.
-I just happened to find the `waitForElementNotPreset` keyword is implemented to be SERE-prone.
-I haven’t checked the source of other keywords; and I’m not going to do it.
+In the TC2, I pointed out that the `WebUI.waitForElementNotPresent` keyword is likely to throw a StaleElementReferenceException.
+Any other keywords would behave the same?
+Yes, possibly there are many other keywords.
+I just happened to find the `waitForElementNotPreset` keyword to be SERE-prone.
+I haven’t checked the source of other keywords.

 ### Test Cases/TC3

-Lastly I would show one more script.
+I would show one more script.
 The TC3 is almost the same as TC2 except one line different.
 See the source of [Test Cases/TC3](https://github.com/kazurayam/StaleElementReferenceExceptionReproduction/blob/main/Scripts/TC3/Script1733313726955.groovy).

     import static com.kms.katalon.core.testobject.ObjectRepository.findTestObject